DonaldHays/bubblefactory/README.md

 `cd` into `stringc/` and run `npm install`.

 Download [SDCC](http://sdcc.sourceforge.net) and place the `sdcc/` folder in the root directory alongside `ihx2gb/` and `img2gb/`, such that from the directory containing `ihx2gb/` you could navigate to `sdcc/bin/sdcc`.
+Also download [RGBDS](https://github.com/gbdev/rgbds/) and placeit in the `rgbds/` folder.

+Successfully tested with SDCC 4.0.0 and RGBGFX 0.4.2

+The makefile also relies on GNU coreutils and xxd being installed.

 ### Building the Game
 `cd` into `game/` and run `make` or `make debug`.

+If you have sdcc and rgbds globally installed you can also run `make -C game/ SDCCBIN= RGBDSDIR=`.